Table of Contents

 This is also a good time to renew your United States passport if needed.
 There can be a delay in processing, especially during the busiest times so make sure to do this well before the projected timeline.
 Make sure you also have certified copies of both your birth certificate and social security cards.

-Budgeting for Your Move Abroad
+Budgeting for Your Move Overseas

 Moving to a new country is an exciting, yet expensive venture.
 However, if you start saving early and budget carefully, you will feel less of a dent in your pocketbook.
 Being prepared for unforeseen costs can also help soften the financial blow.